Imtiyaj5791/DevOps-Journey/Interview/02_Linux.md

 I identify whether any process is consuming high resources.

-I also check application logs and system logs.
+I also check application logs and system logs to see if there are any errors.

 If all server resources are normal, I check with the Application Team whether any deployment or batch job is running.

+### If everything looks normal on the Linux server, then I check the AWS infrastructure.

+I verify that both EC2 Status Checks are passed.
+I check whether the EBS volume is facing any IOPS or throughput issue.
+If the application is behind a Load Balancer, I verify the Target Group Health.
+If Auto Scaling is configured, I check whether any recent scaling activity has happened.

 Finally, I verify server performance, monitor CloudWatch dashboard and update the Jira ticket.